History of baseball in the Tampa Bay area: Other professional leagues

 St. Petersburg was the home of the St. Petersburg Pelicans in the short-lived Senior Professional Baseball Association in 1989–1990.
 The league featured former major league players who were age 35 or older.
 The Pelicans won the only league championship.

 College baseball

 Several notable ballplayers have come from the college and university baseball programs in the Tampa Bay Area.
 Players and managers have reached the Major Leagues from the University of South Florida, University of Tampa, St. Petersburg College and Eckerd College.
-Other schools in the area with baseball programs include Pasco-Hernando Community College, Saint Leo University, and Hillsborough Community College.
+Other schools in the area with baseball programs include Pasco-Hernando State College, Saint Leo University, and Hillsborough Community College.

+The South Florida Bulls have made 14 NCAA Division I Tournament appearances, winning their region once in 2021.

 The University of Tampa Spartans baseball program has won eight Division II national championships: 1992, 1993, 1998, 2006, 2007, 2013, 2015, and 2019.

 Amateur baseball

 Amateur baseball also has a long tradition in the Tampa Bay area.
 This tradition began in the ballfields of Ybor City and West Tampa, two neighborhoods founded in the late 1800s by immigrants from Cuba, Spain, and Italy.
 The neighborhoods were home to many social clubs, many of which sponsored highly competitive teams that inspired much local support.

 Today, high school and AAU baseball in the area is very competitive, with many players drafted out of high school into the major leagues every year.

 Little League Baseball teams from the area have excelled in the Little League World Series, finishing as Runners-Up in the 1948, 1975, 1980 & 1981 Little League World Series tournaments.
 Tampa Bay area teams have won the state Little League tournament in 1967, 1969–1975, 1977, 1980–1981, 1988–1991, 1994, 2006, 2008, 2011, and 2012.
 In addition, local teams have won Junior League championships in 1982, 1985, 2004, and 2011.

 Little League Baseball's headquarters for the Southern Region was located in Gulfport until 2009.